sophielamb/portfolio/README.md

 ## Work in progress

-The site doesn't yet work fully, I will be fixing the CSS/JS soonish 🌱
+The site doesn't yet work fully, I will be fixing the css / js soonish 🌱